prometheusresearch/baseline-codebase/src/rex.deploy/README.rst

 A link value must be specified using HTSQL identity format: a dot-separated combination of column and link values that form the identity of the target row.

-An empty value indicates that the respective column or link is to be ignored.
+An empty value in CSV input indicates that the respective column or link is to be ignored.
 It is impossible to represent a ``NULL`` value or an empty string using CSV format.

-*(TODO)* JSON and YAML formats are also supported.
+In YAML, use ``null`` and ``''`` to represent a ``NULL`` value and an empty string respectively.

 Deploying a row of input when ``present`` is ``true``: